Overview

 Preference Relation

-Given a choice set X. A preference is a
+Given a choice set {% X %}.
+A preference is a

 relation

-on the set X.
+on the

-either {% x \succsim y %} or {% y \succsim x %}
+- A preference relation is complete if for every {%x %} and {%y%} in {%X%}, either {% x \succsim y %} or {% y \succsim x %}

-and {% y \succsim z %} implies that {% x \succsim z %}
+- A preference relation is transitive if {% x \succsim y %} and {% y \succsim z %} implies that {% x \succsim z %}

 Topics

-a preference relation as defined above.
+- Utility is a method for doing calculations using a preference relation as defined above.
 It translates questions of preferences into questions about number.

-outcomes, which by definition will be uncertain.
-The most common application is the application of the choice
+- Risk is a variation on the choice framework which deals with choices that involve choices over uncertain outcomes.
+Typically this involves choices which translate into future outcomes, which by definition will be uncertain.
+The most common application is the application of the choice paradigm to investment opportunities.

 - Reservation Price